 The local woodlands are being displaced here as new homes are constructed.
 But 95% of this lot will remain untouched.
 Our plans include instructions to save every tree possible and to bury more than half the buildings area below grade.
 No fences will separate this home from its neighbors.
 Despite the home’s unconventional appearance, the neighbors support the construction because their walking paths will be preserved and their street views will remain unimpeded.

 Ideas transcend style: We are reinforcing the building’s connection to nature by employing a variety of sustainable products and methods.
 The interior plan is flexible and open, resulting in light-filled spaces that can be used for different purposes as needs change.
 This is ‘bottom-up’ architecture, in which affordable, easy-to-build strategies are employed to create extraordinary experience.

 Working from home is good for the planet.
 Just as important, the building concept celebrates nature by displacing attention from the house back to the woods.
 A building that enhances its occupants’ perception of natures beauty is one that will encourage all who visit to better respect the environment.
-The house, named by my intern, Seth, for it’s metal siding (and for Ben Stiller’s infamous modeling move in the movie, “Zoolander”) is located on the same wooded site as another FISHER ARCHitecture designed home, the earth-sheltered Ewing House, which should be complete by September.
+The house, named by my intern, Seth, for it’s metal siding (and for Ben Stiller’s infamous modeling move in the movie, “Zoolander”) is located on the same wooded site as another recently completed FISHER ARCHitecture designed home, the earth-sheltered Ewing House.